akcozlem/manual-qa-portfolio/ecommerce/test-cases/checkout-test-cases.md

 **Expected Result:**
 - Payment is declined
-- Proper validation error message is displayed
+- Error message is displayed (exact message may vary)
 - Order is not created